sagemath/sage/src/doc/en/developer/packaging.rst

    - the file ``package-version.txt`` is optional;

-   - may be associated with a source tree included in the repository;
+   - may be associated with a source tree in the repository;

    - installing the package runs the installation script ``spkg-install`` or ``spkg-install.in`` (see :ref:`section-spkg-install`);